nayeemmz/cmsc426Spring2021/project2.md

 Your submission on Canvas must be a zip file, following the naming convention **YourDirectoryID_proj2.zip**.
 For example, xyz123_proj2.zip.
 The file **must have the following directory structure**:

 - YourDirectoryID_proj2.zip/
-    - Code/
+    - code/
         - panorama.ipynb
-        - \*(any dependencies of panorama.ipynb)
-    - Images/
+    - images/
         - input/
-        - CustomSet1,2/
+        - custom1,2/
         - (all of the other train and test images)
     - report.pdf

-In the Jupyter notebook, your code should load the images in `Images/input/` and display a resulting panorama in the end.
+In the Jupyter notebook, your code should load the images in `images/input/` and display a resulting panorama in the end.

 ### Report
 **You will be graded primarily based on your report.**  We want